On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

 \subsubsection{Deformation invariance of movable cones and Mori chamber decompositions}

+Suppose that $X\to T$ is a fibration.
 If $X/T$ is an MKD fiber space and $D$ is a movable divisor, then there exists a $D$-MMP$/T$, $\phi: X \dto Y/T$, which terminates at $Y$ by Theorem \ref{thm: MMP for MKD}.
-Note that $X \dto Y$ is isomorphic in codimension $1$ and if $D_Y$ is the strict transform of $D$ on $Y$, then $D_Y$ is a semi-ample divisor over $T$.
+Note that $X \dto Y$ is isomorphic in codimension $1$, and if $D_Y$ is the strict transform of $D$ on $Y$, then $D_Y$ is a semi-ample divisor over $T$.
 Thus we have $[D_Y]\in \Nef^e(Y/T)$.